rm2thaddeus/video-timeline-analyzer/docs/ROADMAP.md

 **Current State:**
 - Visual embedding extraction now uses a robust, manually preprocessed Hugging Face TimeSformer module (see DEVELOPMENT_SETUP.md).
 This avoids dependency on processor classes and ensures future compatibility.
+- **The legacy/custom TimeSformer model is deprecated.
+All scene-level embeddings are now extracted using the Hugging Face model for maintainability and reproducibility.**

 **Why:**
 - This approach provides a reliable and consistent method for embedding extraction, which is crucial for various downstream tasks.

 **Recommended Workflow:**
-1. Use the embedding extraction module in `src/visual_analysis/embedding_extraction.py`.
+1. Use the embedding extraction module in `src/visual_analysis/timesformer_analysis.py` (Hugging Face TimeSformer).
-2. Run on any video in the `data` directory; outputs will be saved in the `embedding_extraction` output directory.
+2. Run on any video in the `data` directory; outputs will be saved in the `temp` output directory (or as specified).

 **Pipeline Compatibility Note:**
 - The modular approach ensures compatibility with the rest of the backend pipeline and future UI work.